- 6 minutes to read

 Freeze Rows or Columns

 The Worksheet.FreezeRows, Worksheet.FreezeColumns, and Worksheet.FreezePanes methods enable you to keep specific rows and columns visible when a user scrolls a worksheet.
-See the How to: Freeze and Unfreeze Rows and Columns example for details.
+See the following example for details: How to: Freeze and Unfreeze Rows and Columns.

 All worksheet data is stored in cells.
 All cells have faint borders, or gridlines, around them.
 The WorksheetView.ShowGridlines property allows you to show or hide gridlines.